I Own My House Outright and Want a Loan: Is It Possible? | 2025

 What is the maximum amount I can borrow against a home that I own outright?

-Typically, for home equity loans, lenders allow you to borrow up to 80-90% of your home’s value.
+Typically, for home equity loans, lenders allow you to borrow up to 80–90% of the amount of equity you have in your home.
 But the maximum amount you can borrow against a home you own outright depends on several factors, including the home’s appraised value, your age (especially if considering a reverse mortgage), current interest rates, and lender-specific guidelines.

 Should you mortgage the house you own?